How to Check if User is Logged In WordPress (PHP Function)

 }

-You can use this in your theme’s function.php to add functionality specific to logged-in users.
-It will also work in your theme’s index.php, archive.php, single.php, etc for all kinds of functionality for logged in users.
+You can use this in your theme’s functions.php to add functionality for logged-in users.
+It also works in your theme template files such as index.php, archive.php, and single.php.

-Check if Current User is Administrator in WordPress
+Check if the Current User is an Administrator

 <?php